PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-08 11:21:23
+Last updated: 2024-04-08 11:21:56
-Random Quote: Shut the f*ck up and let me die in peace. - Mike Ehrmantraut
+Random Quote: I have a tender spot in my heart for cripples, bastards, and broken things.  -  Tyrion Lannister